xames3/smart/docs/source/explained/docker/index.rst

 `Virtual machine`_?
 It's essentially acting the same way, right?
 Well, not exactly.
 Virtual machine (VMs) and containers are both used to create isolated environments, but they do it in different ways.
-VMs run a full copy of an operating system (OS) inside your local machine (host), while containers shares your host OS kernel.
+VMs run a full copy of an operating system (guest) inside your local machine (host), while containers shares your host OS kernel.

 .. admonition:: :fas:`sparkles` Quick analogy
     :class: unusual-one hint

-    Think of it this way, having a VM is like renting an entire apartment when you just need a room, while using a container is like renting a room in a shared house where you share some common facilities like the kitchen and bathroom.
-The latter is much more efficient and cost-effective.
+    Think of it this way, having a VM is like renting an entire apartment when you just need a room, while using a container is like renting a room in a shared apartment where you share some common facilities like the kitchen and bathroom.
+The latter is much more fast, efficient, and cost-effective.

 To expand a bit more, a VM creates a complete separate copy of an operating system on top of your existing OS using something called as a `Hypervisor`_.